 Vote center staff will start a voter's session by activating the device.
 Voters choose the language and make their selections by touching the screen next to voting choices.
-Voters can review their choices and make corrections if necessary on-screen, then tap"print ballot" to print out their official ballot.
-After reviewing their selections, voters can place their ballots in the secrecy sleeve or envelope given to them by vote center staff and place it in the ballot box.
+Voters can review their choices and make corrections if necessary on-screen, then tap "print ballot" to print out their official ballot.
+After reviewing their selections, voters deposit their ballot using the secrecy sleeve or envelope given to them by vote center workers in the ballot box.